fieldtrip/website/tutorial/eventrelatedaveraging.md

 ## Procedure

-To calculate the event related field / potential for the example dataset we will perform the following steps:
+To calculate the event-related field / potential for the example dataset we will perform the following steps:

 - Read the data into MATLAB using **[ft_definetrial](/reference/ft_definetrial)** and **[ft_preprocessing](/reference/ft_preprocessing)**
 - Seperate the trials from each condition using **[ft_selectdata](/reference/utilities/ft_selectdata)**